paytm/lgr/README.md

 ## ToDo and improvements
+- Should have configurable output streams per log level
 - Should have Sync and Buffer Modes Also
 - Should not raise a problem if objects passed to it are not available etc.
 - Should have Child Loggers like Bunyan where loggers get chained and scoped